FACTBOX-China's reform tally since November policy meeting

 Nov 30 - The stock market regulator announces IPO reforms.

-Nov 12 - The Aihui province, which spearheaded land reform in 1978 announces pilot land reforms, including accelerating the development of large-scale farming, completing land use rights registration before end-2015 and simplifying land transactions.
-(Reporting by Kevin Yao; Editing by Tomasz Janowski and Raju Gopalakrishnan)
+Nov 12 - The Anhui province, which spearheaded land reform in 1978 announces pilot land reforms, including accelerating the development of large-scale farming, completing land use rights registration before end-2015 and simplifying land transactions.